rishikkumar84a/Movie-Analysis-Website/movie-analysis/README.md

 A responsive and modern website that provides in-depth insights and analysis for movies worldwide.
 The platform collects and displays data such as average ratings, reviews, and comments from multiple sources (e.g., IMDb, Rotten Tomatoes, Metacritic, Letterboxd) and generates comprehensive analyses.

+## Live Demo

+Check out the live demo at: [https://movie-insights-iota.vercel.app/](https://movie-insights-iota.vercel.app/)

+This project is hosted on [Vercel](https://vercel.com/).

 ## Features

 ### Core Features